 - Quality of material – The quality of the sand can be controlled during its manufacturing process so the particles are well balanced in quality.

 - Shape – The m sand having a cubical shape & grounded edges.

 - Workability – Due to its shape & rough texture, it affects the workability of concrete.

 - Strength – The concrete strength is very high in m sand compared to river sand used in concrete.
-Because it is manufactured from the rock stones, it will have good compressive strength.
+Because it is manufactured from rock stones, it will have good compressive strength.

 - Quality of concrete – We mostly experience concrete bleeding & segregation, which will lead to concrete crazing while pouring the concrete & Shrinkage.
 Also, honeycomb formation happens after the concrete hardens.
 Those quality issues will not occur when using the M sand in concrete.

 - Impurities – The M sand does not contain the silt particles or other marine impurities like mica, silica, which affect the quality of concrete.

 Is M sand suitable for construction?

 The M Sand is no difference from river sand comparing quality and strength.
 Also sources.
 The only difference is that it is made artificially.

 The M sand is perfect for construction, and it is classified into three types based on its construction activity.